 Asbestos Management Planner.
 Licensure as an Asbestos Management Planner authorizes the consultant to utilize information developed from facility inspections to assess potential hazards of ACM and to select and recommend asbestos hazard control and response actions.

 Asbestos Project Designer.
 Licensure as an Asbestos Project Designer authorizes the consultant to design Asbestos Response Actions through preparation of job specifications, bidding documents, architectural drawings and schematic representations of material locations.
-Except as mandated by AHERA for Asbestos Response Actions conducted in school facilities, the preparation of asbestos project designs is not required by 454 CMR 28.00.
+Except as mandated by AHERA for Asbestos Response Actions conducted in school facilities, the preparation of asbestos project designs is recommended, but not required by 454 CMR 28.00.
 Where asbestos project designs are prepared, such preparation shall only be performed by persons licensed as Asbestos Project Designers pursuant to 454 CMR 28.07.

 Asbestos Project Monitor.
 Licensure as an Asbestos Project Monitor authorizes the consultant to function as the on-site representative of the facility owner or other persons, interpret project specifications or asbestos management plans and monitor and evaluate contractor or employee compliance with applicable rules, regulations, or specifications, including the collection of air samples and to conduct clearance inspections at Asbestos Project sites.
 Licensure as an Asbestos Project Monitor or any other Asbestos Consultant discipline is not required for persons collecting only (asbestos) personal air monitoring samples.